Juhi635/Red-Bus-Clone/README.md

 ## 📂 Project Structure

 - **HTML5:** Used for structuring content such as forms, buttons, and navigation.
-- **CSS3:** Employed to style the page, focusing on layout, fonts, colors, and responsive behavior.
+- **CSS3:** Employed to style the page, focusing on layout, fonts, and colors.

 ## 📦 Installation